LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupB.md

 1. The JavaScript (.js) file for part 1.
 2. The three HTML files and one JavaScript file you completed for part 2.
 3. The code review from your lab partner with the “Prod.” column filled out by you.
+   If your lab partner or another student didn't do a code review of your code, you can do a self-review.
+For more details, see the [Code Review Procedure](../CodeReviewProcedure.html).

+This will be a total of 6 files.

 This will be a total of 6 files.